What is ENGERIX-B ADULT?

 What if I miss a dose of ENGERIX-B ADULT?

 It is important to receive each vaccination as scheduled.
 Be sure to ask when each dose should be received and make a note on a calendar to help you remember.

 What side effects may I notice from receiving ENGERIX-B ADULT?

 Pain/soreness/redness/swelling at the injection site, fever, headache, tiredness, sore throat, nausea, diarrhea, loss of appetite, and dizziness may occur.
-If any of these effects persist or worsen, tell your health care professional promptly.
+If any of these effects last or get worse, tell your health care professional promptly.
 Rarely, some people have symptoms such as fainting, dizziness, vision changes, or ringing in the ears just after getting a vaccine injection.
 Tell your health care professional right away if you have any of these symptoms.
 Sitting or lying down may help, since these symptoms usually don't last long.
 Remember that this medication has been prescribed because your health care professional has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.
 A very serious allergic reaction to this drug is rare.
 However, get medical help right away if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.
 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your health care professional.
 Contact the health care professional for medical advice about side effects.
 The following numbers do not provide medical advice, but in the US you may report side effects to the Vaccine Adverse Event Reporting System (VAERS) at 1-800-822-7967.
 In Canada, you may call the Vaccine Safety Section at Public Health Agency of Canada at 1-866-844-0018.

 Where should I keep ENGERIX-B ADULT?